Teaching International Freelance Journalism -- Part 1, Geographies

 As I've written on this blog (see chapters below), I started working for English-language media in Turkey and Indonesia, before being able to become a freelancer, supplementing my own low journalism income, by teaching English and playing soccer semi-professionally, and also living very rough.

-If you really enjoye my style, I've also previously written on my journey in and out of international reporting, from the very beginning to the very end (for now):
+I've also previously written on my journey in and out of international reporting, from the very beginning to the very end (for now), in a more personal way in these chapters:

 Chapter 1 -- Wanting to Become an International Journalist